Hafnia is a world-leading tanker shipping company, operating over 200 vessels, and transporting energy sources worldwide.

 Clean Hydrogen Works

-Hafnia is collaborating with Clean Hydrogen Works (CHW) on the Ascension Clean Energy (ACE) project, a large-scale clean hydrogen ammonia production and export initiative in Ascension Parish, Louisiana.
+Hafnia is collaborating with Clean Hydrogen Works (CHW) on the Ascension Clean Energy (ACE) project, a large-scale clean hydrogen-ammonia production and export initiative in Ascension Parish, Louisiana.

-The project aims to capture up to 98% of CO2 emissions, with the potential for zero-carbon or carbon-negative hydrogen-ammonia production.
-With a projected investment of $7.5 billion and the creation of 350 permanent jobs, the project will significantly impact Louisiana’s economy.
-Hafnia will leverage its expertise to transport clean hydrogen ammonia globally, enhancing its transport portfolio with purpose-built vessels for zero-carbon contracts.
-Denbury Carbon Solutions will handle CO2 sequestration.
-Production is targeted for late 2027, with shipments beginning in 2028.
+The project aims to provide affordable low-carbon ammonia, capturing 98% CO2 emissions.
+With a projected investment of $7.5 billion and the creation of 350 permanent jobs, the project is expected to have a significantly positive impact on Louisiana’s economy.
+Hafnia will leverage its expertise to transport clean hydrogen-ammonia globally, enhancing its transport portfolio with purpose-built vessels for zero-carbon contracts.
+The Final Investment Decision (FID) is targeted for the first half of 2026, with the Commercial Operations Date (COD) in 2029 and clean hydrogen ammonia transportation set to commence in 2030.

 Big Hill

-Initially, the plant will produce blue methanol, a type of methanol derived from natural gas but with significantly lower carbon emissions due to carbon capture and storage technologies.
+Initially, the plant will produce clean methanol, a type of methanol derived from natural gas but with significantly lower carbon emissions due to carbon capture and storage technologies.
 This low CI methanol serves as a cleaner alternative to traditional fossil fuels, supporting the transition to greener energy sources.

 Hafnia visual asset